 They'll certainly bring a camera to document every component and a checklist of items to inspect.

 Learn more: What Should a Home Inspection Include?

 The Inspection Report is Vital

-Within a few days, the inspector should send you a detailed report of everything that was examined at the inspection, along with photos, the condition, and any red flags to be addressed.
+Within a few days, the inspector should send you a detailed report of everything examined at the inspection, photos, the condition, and any red flags to be addressed.

 If you're having the property inspected a second or third time after any renovations done by the seller, the inspection report may help you back out of a bad deal if that language is included in your contract.

 The report can also reveal huge problems that make the home uninsurable.

 If you cannot purchase homeowners insurance, your deal with your mortgage company will be off.

 So, it's important that you negotiate with your seller to bring the property up to par before closing.

 What Doesn't a Home Inspection Include in New York?